What Is Logistic Regression? A Detailed Guide with Examples

 • Discrete, nominal data: Data that fits into named categories.
 A quick example is hair color: blond, black, or brown.

 • Discrete, ordinal data: Data that fits into some form of order on a scale.
-An example is telling how satisfied you're with a product or service on a scale of one to five.
+An example is rating your satisfaction with a product or service on a scale of 1 to 5.

 Logistic regression analysis is valuable for predicting the likelihood of an event.
 It helps determine the probabilities between any two classes.